GutoL/Deep-Learning-Text-Pipeline/README.md

 ## Examples

 Explore the `examples` directory for sample scripts demonstrating various use cases of the text classification pipeline.
+This includes examples for using MLflow for tracking and training LLMs for text classification in `examples/mlflow`.

 ## Graphic interface